Frequently Asked Questions

 ASIO and other intelligence agencies are exempt agencies under the Freedom of Information Act 1982.
 This means members of the public are not able to request or obtain access to current intelligence agency records.

-Access to past records of intelligence agencies may subject to release under the Archives Act 1983 after a certain period of time – usually 20 years.
+Access to past records of intelligence agencies may be subject to release under the Archives Act 1983 after a certain period of time – usually 20 years.
 Records that have passed that time period are examined by the relevant intelligence agency prior to any public release to determine if there is information which should be exempt on security grounds.

-All requests for historical intelligence agency records should be directed to National Archives of Australia.
+All requests for historical intelligence agency records should be directed to National Archives of Australia

 Exemptions under section 33 relate to damage to the security, defence or international relations of the Commonwealth and to the disclosure of information communicated in confidence by a foreign government.
 IGIS can be requested to give expert evidence to the Information Commissioner and the Administrative Appeal Tribunal (the AAT) on the requested material and the categories of exemption.